simbaesther/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *2-hellofile:Display the content of the file /etc/password file *3-twofiles: Display content of /etc/passwd and /etc/hosts
 *4-lastlines: Display the last 10 lines of /etc/passwd
 *5-firstlines: Display the first 10 lines of /etc/passwd
+*6-third_line: Display the third line of the file iacta